A History of Vending Machines, From Chewing Gum to 90 ...

 The Future

-Market research projects that by , 20% of all vending machines will be smart machines, with at least 3.6 million units knowing who you are and what you like.
+Market research estimates that by 2025, 20% of all vending machines will be smart machines equipped with customer recognition capabilities.